How A South Korean City Is Changing Tactics To Tamp Down Its COVID-19 Surge

 But, he adds, it's not happening fast enough.
 "We should've been preparing mitigation strategies even while we were in the containment phase."

 Currently, the goal of the mitigation efforts is to delay the inevitable peak of infections — the point at which Daegu reaches the maximum number of coronavirus cases.
-It will buy time for the authorities to marshal resources and deploy medical personnel to Daegu, says Kim.
+It will buy time for the authorities to marshal resources and deploy medical personnel to Daegu, Kim says.

 Despite these advances, halting the virus' spread in South Korea could require tougher measures.
 "I believe the surest way is to stop people's activities and movements," says Dr. Choi Sung Ho, of Chung-Ang University's College of Medicine in Seoul.
 "And I personally suspect that the government understands this and wants to impose stricter limits on social activities."

 But domestic travel bans — lockdowns similar to China's Hubei province — could be politically unpopular.
 One of the most common criticisms is that President Moon should have banned all travelers from China.
-If a domestic ban is enforced, it could look like the government is showing more deference to China than South Korean citizens.
+If a domestic ban is enforced, it could look like the government is showing more deference to China than to South Korean citizens.

 And the bans could be reminiscent of North Korea, where freedom of movement is tightly controlled even when there are no epidemics.
 So far, Seoul has not even suggested them.